sty00A4/sty00A4/README.md

 ### Vex
 https://github.com/sty00A4/vex
-: general purpose clojure-like interpreted scripting language written in rust
+: general purpose, staticly typed, interpreted programming language aiming to combine the security of rust with the string and list manipulation power of languages like python

 # Repos I made